LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 |Da Vinci Payer Data Exchange (PDEX) Plan Net|`1.0.0`, `1.1.0`|
 |Da Vinci Payer Data Exchange (PDex) US Drug Formulary|`1.0.1`, `1.1.0`|

-## The IBM FHIR Server $validate operation
+## The LinuxForHealth FHIR Server $validate operation

-The IBM FHIR Server provides a basic implementation of the $validate operation that invokes the FHIRValidator via a REST API.
+The LinuxForHealth FHIR Server provides a basic implementation of the $validate operation that invokes the FHIRValidator via a REST API.
 By default, the $validate operation will validate a resource against the base specification and any profiles asserted in its `Resource.meta.profile` element.
 The default behavior may be changed in one of the following ways:

 - If a profile is specified via the optional `profile` parameter, the $validate operation will validate a resource against the base specification and the specified profile only.
 It will not validate against any profiles asserted in the `Resource.meta.profile` element.
 - If the `profile` parameter is not specified, but the `mode` parameter is specified, and the `mode` parameter value is either `create` or `update`, the $validate operation will validate a resource against the base specification and any profiles asserted in its `Resource.meta.profile` element, but will do so based on profile configuration properties specified in the `fhirServer/resources/<resourceType>/profiles` section of the `fhir-server-config.json` file (see the [user guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#51-configuration-properties-reference) for configuration details).